actoron/jadex/docs/mkdocs-ng/docs/tutorials/ac/08 Security.md

 ## Starting two different Platforms

 Currently, your chat service has the default security level *PASSWORD* and therefore cannot be accessed from other platforms.
 To verify this behavior, start two platforms with different names.
-E.g. in eclipse, duplicate your launch configuration (cf. [Installation](./02 Installation) ) and add the following in the programm arguments section: *-platformname platform2_*.
+E.g. in eclipse, duplicate your launch configuration and add the following in the programm arguments section: *-platformname platform2_*.
 Start the chat component on each platform (e.g. *ChatD2*) and check that chat messages are not sent between the platforms.

 ## Changing the security level of the service